Google Tells Us About Ways to Rewrite Search Queries using synonyms

 Filed: March 17, 2008

-Methods, systems and apparatus, including computer program products, for expanding search queries.
-One method includes receiving a search query, selecting a synonym of a term in the search query based on a context of occurrence of the term in the received search query, the synonym having been derived from statistical machine translation of the term, and expanding the received search query with the synonym and using the expanded search query to search a collection of documents.
+Methods, systems, and apparatus, including computer program products, expand search queries.
+One method, For example, one includes receiving a search query, selecting a synonym of a term in the search query based on a context of occurrence of the term in the received search query, the synonym having gotten derived from statistical machine translation of the term, and expanding the received search query with the synonym and using the expanded search query to search a collection of documents.

 Alternatively, another method includes receiving a request to search a corpus of documents, the request specifying a search query, using statistical machine translation to translate the specified search query into an expanded search query, the specified search query and the expanded search query being in the same natural language, and in response to the request, using the expanded search query to search a collection of documents.

 Using Statistical Machine Translation (SMT) to rewrite search queries

-The patent application goes into a good amount of detail on how Google might use statistical machine translation to translate a sequence of words from one language to another, to learn how words in different languages are related.
-If you want a detailed version of how statistical machine translation works, it’s worth looking at the patent filing for their description.
+The patent application goes into a good amount of detail on how Google might use statistical machine translation to translate a sequence of words from one language to another or learn how words in different languages become related.
+So if you want a detailed version of how statistical machine translation works, it’s worth looking at the patent filing for their description.

 The Google Research Blog, in a post from 2006 titled Statistical machine translation live, provides a much simpler explanation:

-Several research systems, including ours, take a different approach: we feed the computer with billions of words of text, both monolingual text in the target language, and aligned text consisting of examples of human translations between the languages.
+Several research systems, including ours, take a different approach: we feed the computer with billions of words of text, monolingual text in the target language, and aligned text consisting of examples of human translations between the languages.
 We then apply statistical learning techniques to build a translation model.

 So, how does SMT help rewrite search queries?

-The word “ship” in a particular context can be translated into another language the same way that the word “transport” can be.
-In that context, the word “ship” is synonymous with the word “transport”.
+The word “ship” in a particular context can get translated into another language the same way that “transport” can be.
+In that context, the word “ship” is synonymous with the word “transport.”
 So, our example above of a query such as “how to ship a box” might have the same translation as “how to transport a box.”